-Section 8.
+Section 4.
 Employees may be granted leaves without pay at the sole discretion of the Employer for any good and sufficient reason including pursuit of advanced education in the employee's profession.

-Section 9.
-Upon the expiration of any approved leave of absence without pay, except as provided in Section 5 above, Article 19, Section 7, Article 28, Section 3, and in Article 29, Section 5 the employee is entitled to return to a position in the same or equivalent classification within the agency, subject to the furlough provisions of Article 23, Seniority.
+Section 5.
+Upon the expiration of any approved leave of absence without pay, except as provided in Article 28, Section 3 and in Article 19, Section 6, the employee is entitled to return to a position in the same or equivalent classification within the agency, subject to the furlough provisions of Article 23, Seniority.